Are Dental Implants Painful?

 Getting dental implants is a life-changing experience.
 People who have lived with missing teeth for years can suddenly smile again.
 Hearing that you are a candidate for implants can also help you feel better about an extraction.

 The benefits of dental implants are clear.
 They look and function like natural teeth.
 Implants are better than dentures for preventing the loss of bone in your jaw.

 While implants are amazing, they do require a surgical procedure.
 This is where many people start to get worried.
 Dental anxiety is often centered upon pain.
 You can rest assured that getting implants shouldn’t hurt anymore than other procedures.
 In fact, many patients say that any pain that they felt is comparable to other types of dental treatment.

 Many people need to get implants in stages.
 Tooth extractions, bone grafts and sinus lifts are the most common procedures to need before you get implants.
 These are also surgical procedures that come with the potential for pain.
 You’ll receive similar types of pain relief treatment for any oral surgery that you experience.

-How Do Dentists Ease Pain During the Surgery?
+How Does a Tempe Dentist Ease Pain During the Surgery?